-In the same way that Arrid changed the deodorant and antiperspirant market in 1936, the post-war deodorant and antiperspirant market was similarly shaped by the introduction of new delivery systems – e.g., squeeze bottles, roll-ons and aerosols – and ingredients – e.g., hexachlorophene, antibiotics and zirconium salts – with innovators picking up a substantial share of the deodorant and antiperspirant market.
+In the same way that Arrid changed the deodorant and antiperspirant market in 1936, the post-war deodorant and antiperspirant market was similarly shaped by the introduction of new delivery systems, such as squeeze bottles, roll-ons and aerosols, and new ingredients, including hexachlorophene, antibiotics and zirconium salts, with innovators picking up a substantial share of the deodorant and antiperspirant market.
 Northam Warren failed to develop a successful innovation in this field and this contributed to the general decline of the Odo-ro-no product line.

 See also: Deodorants & Antiperspirants